0xpeace/git-demo/readme.txt

-Git is a discontributed version control system. git is free  contributed software.
+Git is a discontributed version control system. git is free  contributed software under the gpl.